-Multiple choice assessments (MCQ's) are typically randomised; this may involve the random selection of similar questions and/or the order of the questions and/or the order of the responses are randomised.
+Multiple choice assessments (MCQ's) are typically randomised; this may involve the random selection of similar questions and/or the order of the questions and/or the order of the responses are randomised or the random selection of a question from a bank of similar questions.
 A tracking number, called the version or task number, is assigned to each student so that their submissions can be marked.
 Student submissions will be marked according to the task number or version that is assigned to them.
-It is imperative that students check they are completing the correct version of the question paper.
-In most cases students will download a question paper, in pdf format, that has been named using their student number.
-As an additional check, please note that the file name (typically a student number) is displayed in the top header of the pdf viewer, for example in Adobe PDF Reader.
+When conducted online, students will either complete a online quiz or they may be asked to download a question paper, in pdf format, that has been named using their student number.